rajatchopra/origin/docs/routing.md

 The `openshift/origin-haproxy-router` is an [HAProxy](http://www.haproxy.org/) router that is used as an external to internal interface to OpenShift [services](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/services.md).

 The router is meant to run as a pod.
-When running the router you must ensure that the router can expose port 80 on the host (minion) in order to forward traffic.
-In a deployed environment the router minion should also have external ip addresses that can be exposed for DNS based routing.
+When running the router you must ensure that the router can expose port 80 on the host (node) in order to forward traffic.
+In a deployed environment the router node should also have external ip addresses that can be exposed for DNS based routing.

 ## Creating Routes